MoskitoHero/barley/README.md

 ```

 Ah ah ah.
 This is so funny.

+*Note: we are thinking about adding a `Surrealizer` class for the most advanced users.
+Stay tuned.*

 ## JSON:API
 No. Not yet.
 Maybe never.
 We don't know.
 We don't care.
 We don't use it.
 We don't like it.
 We don't want to.
 We don't have time.
 We don't have money.
 We don't have a life.
 We don't have a girlfriend.
 We don't have a boyfriend.
 We don't have a dog.
 We don't have a cat.
 We are generating this readme with Copilot.